-Abstract Recently, technologies such as face detection, facial landmark localisation and face recognition and verification have matured enough to provide effective and efficient solutions for imagery captured under arbitrary conditions (referred to as "in-the-wild").
-This is partially attributed to the fact that comprehensive "in-the-wild" benchmarks have been developed for face detection, landmark localisation and recognition/verification.
-A very important technology that has not been thoroughly evaluated vet is deformable face tracking "in-the-wild".
-Until now, the performance has mainly been assessed qualitatively by visually assessing the result of a deformable face tracking technology on short videos.
-In this paper, we perform the first, to the best of our knowledge, thorough evaluation of state-of-the-art deformable face tracking pipelines using the recently introduced 300VW benchmark.
+- Department of Computing, Imperial College London, 180 Queen's Gate, London SW7 2AZ, UK - Seeing Machines Ltd., Level 1, 11 Lonsdale St, Braddon, ACT 2612, Australia - Center for Machine Vision and Signal Analysis, University of Oulu, Oulu, Finland has mainly been assessed qualitatively by visually assessing the result of a deformable face tracking technology on short videos.
+In this paper, we perform the first, to the best of our knowledge, thorough evaluation of state-of-theart deformable face tracking pipelines using the recently introduced 300 VW benchmark.
 We evaluate many different architectures focusing mainly on the task of on-line deformable face tracking.
 In particular, we compare the following general strategies: (a) generic face detection plus generic facial landmark localisation, (b) generic model free tracking plus generic facial landmark localisation, as well as (c) hybrid approaches using state-of-the-art face detection, model free tracking and facial landmark localisation technologies.
 Our evaluation reveals future avenues for further research on the topic.